Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Budget-Friendly vs. Luxury Options in Dorset Vermont

-Let’s be honest: Dorset leans toward boutique and upscale stays.
+To be blunt, a trip to Dorset usually means boutique and luxury accommodation.
 But that doesn’t mean you can’t find good value.
-Look for off-season deals between November and April when room rates drop significantly.
-The Aerie Inn of Vermont, located just 10 minutes outside town, offers affordable rooms with beautiful countryside views.
+November to April is the time when the prices drop down significantly.
+The Aerie Inn of Vermont is only 10-minutes outside town, and it offers low-priced rooms with views of the countryside.

 My Personal Recommendation